North Korea blames U.S. for Internet outages, calls Obama 'monkey'

 In its statement on Saturday, the North again rejected an accusation by the U.S. Federal Bureau of Investigation that North Korea was behind the cyberattack on Sony Pictures, and demanded the United States produce evidence for its allegation.

-The National Defence Commission also dismissed U.S. denials of involvement in North Korea's Internet outages.
+The National Defense Commission also dismissed U.S. denials of involvement in North Korea's Internet outages.

 "The United States, with its large physical size and oblivious to the shame of playing hide and seek as children with runny noses would, has begun disrupting the Internet operations of the main media outlets of our republic," it said.